bradford415/bradford415.github.io/README.md

    ```bash
    bundle exec jekyll serve -l -H localhost # `exec` uses only the local version in the gem.lock file instead of global system versions
    ```

+## Editing the site
+`jekyll serve` will automatically rebuild and update changes to `*.md` and `*.html` files; any other changes will require restarting the server.
+Therefore, all you should have to do to edit the site is modify the `.md` and `.html` files.